pytergeist/algorithms-workbench/README.md

 # algorithms-workbench
-A reference repository for the implementation of common algorithms
+A reference repository for the implementation of common algorithms in python